Get started with Baxter

 Or copy the folder into an existing project repo.
 The harness is self-contained — it does not affect your project's code or CI.

-Add your codebase
+Add your codebase — or use the bundled one

 cp -r /path/to/your/project coderepo/